Oliver Churchill: Italy

 Churchill was based in Milan with partisans of different factions.
 He made trips to Biella to meet Major Alistair MacDonald, leader of the Cherokee Mission and Turin to meet other partisan leaders, narrowly missing capture on some of these visits.
 In mid-November, he received an insider tip from the police advising him that his position was becoming precarious and he should leave as soon as possible for his own safety.
 Accompanied by Pierluigi Tumiati, head of the Milan Franchi organisation, he took the train to Como on 2 December using the alias of Giulio Kravic, an Italian Slovene, as a convenient method of explaining his foreign accent,.
 He then crossed the frontier over the mountains on foot and after meetings with SOE representatives John Birkbeck in Lugano and Jock McCaffery in Berne he returned to the SOE Italy base in Monopoli, where he remained until being recalled to the UK on 27 January 1945 to report on recent operations and be awarded the Distinguished Service Order.
 He went back to Italy on 26 March and, after the surrender of German forces in Italy on 2 May, finally returned to the UK on 6 May.

 Post-war

 In 1946 he married Ruth Briggs, who was a key member of the British intelligence code-breaking team at Bletchley Park during the war.

 They moved back to Cambridge where he practised as an architect.
 He died in Cambridge in 1997.

 His eldest son, Toby, is a leading disabled entrepreneur in the UK who founded a company manufacturing communication aids for people who cannot speak.
 His other children are Simon and Flora.

+Legacy

+Oliver's brother, Walter, relocated his engineering business, JJ Churchill, from Coventry to Market Bosworth during the war.
+After the Market Bosworth Historical Society became aware of the wartime gallantry of not just Walter, but also of his brothers Peter and Oliver, it decided to fund a memorial Cairn.
+The granite Cairn is located in front of the JJ Churchill factory, and was unveiled in autumn 2015.

+Three of the four sides commemorate each of the Churchill brothers, while the fourth side commemorates the factory’s relocation from Coventry to Market Bosworth and Walter landing his Hurricane in the field opposite while overseeing the factory’s move.